wwoods/seriousjs/README.md

 Changelog
 ---------

+* 2014-5-8 - catch e instanceof Error shortcut for catching by type.

 * 2014-5-2 - Much improved class inheritance (changes __proto__ hack so that the
   child function actually chains from the parent function).
 Added property support to classes.
 Added Event and EventMixin builtins on seriousjs module.